 This course offering will take place in a combination of classroom and computer lab.
 Laptops will not be required, however course participants are welcome to bring one if they wish.

-Nicola is a leading educator and teaches classes in employment relations, human resource management and research methods to undergraduate and postgraduate students.
-Nicola is also an instructor for the Australian Consortium of Social and Political Research Inc (ACSPRI) and offers courses on the use NVIVO and mixed methods research designs.
+Nicola teaches units in the fields of human resource management and research methods to undergraduate and postgraduate students.
+She is also an instructor for the Australian Consortium of Social and Political Research Inc (ACSPRI) and offers courses on the use NVIVO and mixed methods research designs.